EduardoPach/autodiff/README.md

 }
 ```

-This is far from ideal, so the next step is to create a function that does this, but I'm probably making some mistakes in the calculus side.
+This is far from ideal, next step is to create a function that deals with this.